Easy-to-read medicine information about lansoprazole – what it is, how to take it safely and possible side effects.

 Rather than restart lansoprazole, your doctor may advise you to use medicines that contain both an antacid and an anti-foaming agent, such as Acidex oral liquid or Gaviscon Double Strength tablets.
 Alternatively, ranitidine tablets could be used.
 These can be effective for treating rebound acid secretion.
 You can use these medicines to relieve the symptoms when they occur.

 Talk to your doctor or pharmacist about how to manage rebound acid secretion.

 |Side effects||What should I do?|

 Lansoprazole may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting lansoprazole or before starting any new medicines.

 - Proton pump inhibitors and the risk of acute kidney injury.
-BPAC, July 2016
+BPAC, NZ, 2016

 - Lansoprazole New Zealand Formulary